PvPClt/project/album_en.md

 • Take the Russian word ***ubit'*** (to kill).
 They snatched it and turned it into ***vbiti***.
 This is a discredit: one can vbit' (drive) a nail into a board, but fascists are to be killed (ubit').

 • Take the Russian word ***tol'ko*** (only).
 They turned it into ***til'ky***.To a Russian ear, it sounds offensive.
-Furthermore, it's noteworthy that they use the hostile NATO letter **"i"** here.
+Furthermore, it's noteworthy that they use the hostile NATO letter **i** here.
 With a dot!
 Completely alien to our intellectual values.
-Did you know that there is an even more vile letter in the language, **"ï,"** with two dots!
+Did you know that there is an even more vile letter in the language, **ï**, with two dots!
 It is a clear symbol of degradation and the quintessence of fascist rhetoric.

 • Take the Russian word ***chelovek*** (person).
 They turned it into ***cholovik***, and on top of that, they changed its meaning.
 According to their twisted logic, only men belong to the category of "people."
-That is, women are not people.
+That is, women are not people?
 This discredits the entire female half of humanity.
 What disrespect for Russian women!

 • Take the Russian word ***narushat'*** (to violate).
 They changed everything in it: the prefix, the suffix, the ending.
 What did they get?
 A disgusting hybrid: ***porushuvaty***.
 This is an insult to the feelings of those who believe in the beauty and grandeur of the Russian language.